iphelix/ctfd-oracle-challenges/readme.md

 # CTFd Oracle Challenges

 When creating a challenge, an endpoint for an "oracle" is specified.
 This oracle handles challenge deployment and testing.
 It must respond to a post request to `/create` and `/attempt`.
+Supports both team and user only games.

 # Installation
 Clone into CTFd plugins directory.